glennhenry/cs-notes/docs/internet-and-web/02-css/css.md

 The syntax is :

 - Selectors is specified which can be class, ID, attribute, type, or any other selector.
-- Define the style property and value wrapped in curly brackets, CSS has various style property such as `color`, `font-size`, `font-weight`, and etc.
+- Define the style property and value wrapped in curly brackets, CSS has various style property such as `color`, `font-size`, `font-weight`, etc.

 For example, if a CSS rule specifies that all `<p>` elements should have a font size of 16 pixels, the browser will apply that style to all `<p>` elements in the DOM tree.